 April-May 2021: The Gambling Commission and fourteen Tribes (see above) announce they have reached a tentative agreement for sports wagering compacts.

 June 2021: The Gambling Commission filed draft language with the Office of the Coder Reviser on June 23, 2021 (WSR 21-13-165).
 The proposed rules address the following areas consistent with the Gambling Act and recent negotiated tribal-state compact amendments: 1) licensing and regulation, 2) agency funding, 3) money laundering and criminal enforcement, 4) sport and gambling integrity, and 5) responsible gambling.

 July 2021: Final action was taken on rule changes addressing licensing and regulation and agency funding, consistent with the Gambling Act and recently negotiated tribal-state compact amendments (i.e. those changes proposed to chapter 230-03 WAC, chapter 230-05 WAC, and chapter 230-06 WAC).
 Commission staff will continue working with stakeholders on draft language to address money laundering and criminal enforcement, sport and gambling integrity, and responsible gambling (i.e. draft chapter 230-19 WAC).

 Frequently Asked Questions

-Is any type of sports wagering legal?
+What type of sports wagering is legal?

 In 1973, when the Gambling Act was first passed, 100-square sports pool boards were authorized.
 Bracket pools, office sports pools, and fantasy sports have never been authorized as gambling activities in Washington State and are illegal.